Tuesday, 11 November 2025

 Things I watched: Dead Calm - An unsettling psychological thriller set on the high seas

-I was watching old YouTube footage of Orson Welles interviews and stumbled across mention of an unfinished project of his called The Deep, based on a novel by Charles Williams.
-The film sat in limbo for decades before finally being adapted into something else entirely by Philip Noyce.
+I came across Dead Calm randomly watching old YouTube footage of Orson Welles where he mentioned an unfinished project called The Deep, based on a novel by Charles Williams.

 The story follows a young couple, played by Sam Neill and Nicole Kidman, sailing across the Pacific in an attempt to escape a recent family tragedy.
 Their journey is interrupted when they encounter a sinking schooner and a lone man rowing desperately toward them.
 He’s sick, agitated, and quickly taken aboard.

-That turns out to be a mistake.
+That, of course, turns out to be a mistake.

 Suspicion builds fast and before long he seizes control of the yacht, taking Nicole with him and leaving Sam stranded aboard a doomed vessel.
 From there the film splits neatly in two: Sam fighting to survive at sea, and Nicole trapped in a tense psychological standoff with an increasingly unstable captor.